pingcap/docs/dev/how-to/maintain/tidb-binlog.md

     +----------|----------------|--------|--------------------|---------------------|
     ```

-- Modify the state of Pump or Drainer node in abnormal situations
+- Modify the state of a Pump or Drainer node in abnormal situations

     {{< copyable "sql" >}}